 Personalize metric calculations: The Attribution Window

 The attribution window enables you to see the true performance.
-For instance, consider a fast-moving goods retailer where customers complete purchases on the same day or even in the same session.
+For example, think that you are a fast-moving goods retailer, and your customers complete a purchase on the same day or even in the same session.
 However, a customer of a furniture retailer can complete their order in 14 days or even in a month.
-If both companies use the same 7-day attribution window, the recommender analytics won’t include the furniture customer's purchase of a recommended product on the 10th day after the click.
-Therefore, you won’t be able to see the actual performance.
+If both companies use the same attribution window of 7 days, the recommender analytics won’t include the furniture customer's purchase of a recommended product on the 10th day after click.
+Therefore, you won’t be able to see the true performance.
 Hence, select the window span that suits your customer behavior to tailor your analytic metrics calculation according to your end-users' behavior.

 The attribution window is the time allowed for an end user to complete the purchase of a clicked product.
 It can be the same session, 1 day, 7, 14, or 30 days.

-• Session-based: The session starts when the user lands on the website and is terminated after 30 minutes of inactivity.
+- Session-based: The session starts when the user lands on the website and is terminated after 30 minutes of inactivity.
 Campaigns and products with click and purchase logs sharing the same session ID will be counted as a session-based conversion.
-Insider sends one viewable impression of the event per session.
-However, a user can have multiple clicks, add items to carts, and make purchases from the same campaign within the same session.
+Insider One sends one viewable impression of the event per session.
+However, a user can have multiple clicks, add to carts, and purchases from the same campaign in the same session.

-• 1 Day: The purchase must be completed within 24 hours of the click event.
+- 1 Day: Purchase must be completed within the following 24 hours of the click event.

-• 7 Days: The purchase must be completed within 7 days of the click event.
+- 7 Days: Purchase must be completed within the following 7 days of the click event.

-• 14 Days: The purchase must be completed within 14 days of the click event.
+- 14 Days: Purchase must be completed within the following 14 days of the click event.

-• 30 Days: The purchase must be completed within 30 days of the click event.
+- 30 Days: Purchase must be completed within the following 30 days of the click event.

 How is the attribution window applied to direct revenue?